 I Want to Eat All The Time!

 The next thing you may realize is that all you want to do is eat.
 No matter what or how much you eat, you're still constantly hungry and never seem to get full and satisfied.
-You may be confused, because it doesn't make sense: You're not (hopefully) even exercising anymore, so where is this hunger coming from?
+You may be confused, because it doesn't make sense: You've significantly reduced exercise, so where is this hunger coming from?

-I think that very many women who have hypothalamic amenorrhea have some sort of dieting history.
+I believe that most women who have hypothalamic amenorrhea, have some sort of under eating history.
 It is possible that your hypothalamic amenorrhea is a result of just overtraining or too much mental stress, but it's probably safe to say that most women have dieted in the past.
 That's important to realize because this is the main reason why you're constantly hungry now.

 Physical Hunger and the Hunger Hormones

 First of all, you may feel hungry all the time because you actually are hungry.
 I know, it doesn't sound exactly mind blowing, but that's what's going on.
 And it's not a bad thing — remember that NPNW recommends you to eat at least 2500 calories a day to restore your period!